grafana/k6-operator/README.md

       k6cloud: token
 ```

+And re-run `make deploy`.

-This is sufficient to run k6 with the Cloud output and default values of `projectID` and `name` (`"k6-operator-test"`).
+This is sufficient to run k6 with the Cloud output and default values of `projectID` and `name`.
 For non-default values, extended script options can be used like this:

 ```js
 export let options = {